FlorianKatzenschwanz/Edrys_Lab/README.md

 # lab-stm-data via Audio
-Laboratories for the course "Software Development for Embedded Systems" at the TU Freiberg, demonstrating the use of DMA on an STM32 controller.
+Laboratories for the course "Software Development for Embedded Systems" at the TU Freiberg, demonstrating the use of I2S to transfer data on a STM32 controller.

 ## Board